OntarioTech-CS-program/lab05-solution/client/readme.md

     - asserts that each field, if empty, the page should do nothing
 - `api.cy.js`
   - asserts that the page should render the data from the payload in the table

+>If there are any questions, contact Liam Major.